edterbak/NodeRed_Heishamon_control/README.md

 - BUG: Moved all T_outside measurements from memory_only to file storage location.
 This to catch spikes in WAR measurements/graph
 - BUG: Moved T_room_custom measurement from memory_only to file storage location.
 This is to catch spikes in the RTC function/graph.
 - BUG: Fixed CLEAR button in log page.
 It did nothing, now it is clear.

+[2022-11-08] (v20.90 test version) Things done are:
+- BUG: RTC on/off function should now be working better.
+Big THANKS to Maarten69 for this. !!!
+- Enhancement: Softstart rewritten.
+Startup 0-5minuts tMax=0.
+5-10minutes Tmax=1. >10 minutes unrestricted
+- Enhancement: Softstart rewritten. hold back setpoint increases for 1 minute.
+Delay from within the function itself.
+- Enhancement: increased logging to assist in error finding.

 ********